rshank112/playground/README.md

 5. There are some screenshots of AWS deployment in the screenshots directory and the running app.
 The running app screenshot is called App_Running_in_AWS.png
 6. I had to delete all the AWS resources because of the cost.
 I can send you the yaml file of all the resources I used to deploy the docker image and get it running on AWS.
 I cannot push it to github as it rejects anything which has secrets.
 7. There is a lot to be done for making this production ready of course.
 To start with it needs to be secured with SSL.
 This is a very basic web app satisfying what was asked.
-8. The dockerfile is at the root directory and builds an image around 1.1GB.
-Can be reduced by copying the exact pieces needed by the JRE
+8. The dockerfile is at the root directory and builds an image around 1.1GB most of it is the JDK.
+Can be reduced by copying the exact pieces needed by the JRE.
+We can probably go down to around 700MB